30 Second Summary

 One of the best strategies for reducing this situation is to provide the prospective buyer with the proper quantity and quality of information so that these potential buyers can gather the information they need in the earlier stages of their buying process.

 Then make sure to let them know that the information is available to them and how to retrieve that information.
-This will reduce the situation of having a “sales call” before the prospective buyer is ready to have it.
+This information will reduce the situation of having a “sales call” before the prospective buyer is ready to have it.

 It all comes down to the buying process stages and providing highly relevant and personalized information for your prospective buyers at each of these stages.